Lomnice nad Popelkou: Etymology

 The name of the town is derived from the local stream, which used to be called Lomnice.
-The word Lomnice was then derived from lomný, which could mean 'noisy' or 'crooked'.
+The stream's name was derived from the Czech adjective lomný, which could mean 'noisy' or 'crooked'.

 Geography

 Lomnice nad Popelkou is located about 33 km southeast of Liberec.
 It lies on the border between the Giant Mountains Foothills and Ještěd–Kozákov Ridge.
 The highest point is the mountain Tábor at 678 m above sea level.
 The town is situated on the Popelka Stream.
 The Cidlina River originates in the southern part of the municipal territory.